 As full blown examples to show the power of the approach I've designed

 - a customizable boat propeller in boatprop.scad that uses airfoil data and some realistic modelling of twist, camber and pitch.
-It is composed of 4 well placed slices only, as the slices view shown in the second image reveals - the 4th slice is too small to be visible.
-This is the primary data fed to nSpline().
-The outcome is swept into a full blown propeller blade.
+Its basic setup consists of 4 well placed slices only, as the slices view shown in the second image reveals - the 4th slice is too small to be visible.
+The parameters necessary to generate the 2D airfoil data for these four polygons make only a part of the primary data fed into nSpline(), the other part is used to describe the affine operations (translation and rotation) for 3D placement.
+The rich data set that results from interpolation is interpreted in the same way to generate a rich series of polygons, that can be swept into a full blown propeller blade with smooth surface transitions.

 - a horn in horn.scad as part of an instrument.
 The code uses a Boolean difference operation of an outer and an inner skin object.